-The new CVA framework will further adjust these variants, however, as the new framework is work in progress and subject to significant change, i.e. the recent removal of IMA, it is too early to finalise total capital charge under new CVA framework.
+The new CVA framework will further adjust these variants, however as the new framework is work in progress and subject to significant change – such as the recent removal of IMA – it is too early to finalise total capital charge under new CVA framework.

 New CVA Frameworks

 The Consultative Document ‘Review of the Credit Valuation Adjustment Risk Framework’, published by BIS in July 2015, proposed replacing current Standardised and Advanced Approaches for calculating CVA capital charges with new methodologies.
 These new methodologies are more aligned with the Basel FRTB framework and accounting practices for evaluating CVA.
 It’s aim is threefold:

 i.
 Capturing all CVA risks along with enhanced recognition of CVA hedges

 ii.
 Alignment with industry practices for accounting purposes

 iii.
 Alignment with proposed revisions to the market risk framework